You will complete four taught modules, an industry placement (or alternative module) and a dissertation:

 Research Skills in Film and Television

-This module helps you to decide on a topic and plan for your audio-visual or written dissertation.
-It guides you through using research resources such as academic journals and online databases, and it shows you how to plan your final piece of work.
+This module helps you to decide on a topic for your audio-visual or written dissertation and shows you how to plan your final piece of work.
+It guides you through using academic research resources such as journals and online databases, as well as developing research skills used specifically in the film and television industries.

 Guided Editing/Guided Reading

 This module helps to develop the skills required for your dissertation.
 For those wishing to complete an audio-visual dissertation, it trains you in the technical skills necessary to film, capture and edit digital film and video projects.
 Those completing a written dissertation will be trained in research and critical enquiry, and will work on a literature review to form the basis of their extended research project.

 Assessment: You will produce a three to five minute film on a subject of your choice.
 Alternatively, those who plan to submit a written dissertation complete a 4,000-word guided reading essay.

 Placement and Training

 You can also complete a Placement and Training module as part of the programme.

 This not only offers valuable work experience opportunities to MA Film and Television students, but also provides the support you need to identify your personal strengths and assist you with CVs, cover letters and applications for roles in the media industry - ensuring you are best prepared for life and employment after graduation.

 Our dedicated Placement Coordinator will work with you to identify suitable placement opportunities; from broadcast television and independent production companies, to freelance filmmakers and media projects both on campus and with external organisations.
 We have long-established links with a range of companies, but students are also welcome to source their own placements if they wish, within certain parameters.

 There is an alternative Media Industries module for students who do not undertake placements.